VitaHEX-Games/HexFlow-Launcher/README.md

 # RetroFlow FAQ's

+#### I'm on a Mac, how do I rename PSP games?
+You can use the [UMD FileRenamer app here](https://github.com/BrosMakingSoftware/UMD_FileRenamer/releases/tag/v1.0)

+Step 1.
+Rename using the tool
+Open the 'UMD_FileRenamer-1.0.jar' file and select your folder of games, then rename.

+Step 2.
+Rename using finder
+In the finder, select all the games, right click and select 'rename items'.
+Replace the opening and closing parenthesis with square brackets instead.

+    Name (XXXX-XXXXX).iso

+Will be renamed to:

+    Name [XXXX-XXXXX].iso

+The game names will be missing the region code, but it's not required for the RetroFlow to work.

 #### Can I use HexFlow too?
 Yes; RetroFlow is seperate, it uses different folders and a different title ID.